As Big As The Sky

 opera

 In China you can dream.
-All around you, cities are being built at a stroke, and fantastical visions turning into concrete and steel.
-But where dreams become reality, be careful what you dream.
+All around you, cities are being built at a stroke, and fantastical visions are turning into concrete and steel.
+But when dreams can become reality, be careful what you dream.

 Arnoud Noordegraaf, composer, director